Board of Advisors

 Liesl K. Zwicklbauer

-Liesl K. Zwicklbauer is the Director of Employee Relations at the State University of New York (SUNY).
+Liesl K. Zwicklbauer is the Assistant Vice Chancellor for Employee Relations at the State University of New York (SUNY).
 Liesl received her bachelor’s degree from Lafayette College, and law degree from Albany Law School, Union University.
 She joined the State University of New York, the nation’s largest public university system, after 7 years of private practice focusing on public sector labor law.
 Her office represents the University in its relations with unionized faculty and staff (60,000 employees), serving 29 campuses and administering 9 collective bargaining agreements.
 Liesl concentrates on faculty and professional staff issues, managing and administering the collective bargaining agreement covering over 35,000 faculty and professional staff, representing the Chancellor in both the contract and disciplinary grievance process, and providing technical and strategic advice to campus administrators.
 Liesl has been a University representative on the State’s team for negotiations with the faculty and professional employee bargaining unit, represented by United University Professions, and the Graduate Student Employees Union, represented by the Communication Workers of America.